Help

 Queues

 To create a new queue, tap the plus button in the top-right corner, and enter a name in the dialog box.
 Check the Download Episodes Automatically box to download episodes as soon as they are added to this queue.
+This setting can also be controlled using the commands in the Automation section of the menu, along with automatically removing the episode or the download when you finish playing it.

 Reorder each episode by long-pressing on it then dragging it up or down.
 You can tap on the icon to enter Selection mode, which lets you select multiple episodes, or drag without long-pressing on them before.